-Five Reasons Your Tooth Aches
+Seven Reasons Your Tooth Aches

 As a kid, a toothache typically meant it was time to rid yourself of that pesky baby tooth.
 As an adult, a toothache can be a sign of a variety of issues or have any number of causes at the root.

 Look out if you are a sufferer of chronic sinus pain.
 Chronic sinus pain can result in tooth pain that typically surfaces in the molar region of your mouth and may increase if you dare to bend over with a chronic sinusitis episode.

 Ultimately, it is the pressure associated with the inflammation of the sinuses that results in the toothache pain.
 As this pressure builds within the sinus cavities, the teeth are pushed outward causing one to experience biting pain.

-Migraines (without the aura) or cluster headaches can cause pain that mimics a toothache.
-Migraine headaches will typically result in causing a throbbing pain while cluster headaches will translate into an intense, lingering pain in the molar region lasting anywhere from 15 minutes to upwards of 3 hours.
+What to Expect: Migraine headaches will typically result in causing a throbbing pain while cluster headaches will translate into an intense, lingering pain in the molar region lasting anywhere from 15 minutes to upwards of 3 hours.

 High Blood Pressure and Tooth Pain

 Did you know that high blood pressure can sometimes result in tooth pain?
 Well, actually, it is not so uncommon for the medication used to treat your hypertension to cause this pain.
 Specifically, a medication known as calcium channel blockers may lead to gum overgrowth and swelling leading some people to experience pain -specifically while chewing.